usabilla/usabilla-u4a-react-native/README.md

 - In `android/app/build.gradle` the line `compile project(':usabilla-react-native')` is added
 - In `android/settings.gradle` the lines `include ':usabilla-react-native'` and `project(':usabilla-react-native').projectDir = new File(rootProject.projectDir, '../node_modules/usabilla-react-native/android')` are added
 - In your `MainApplication.java` the `UsabillaBridgePackage` has been added to the list of packages returned by the method `getPackages()`
+2. Make sure that your `MainActivity.java` extends `ReactFragmentActivity`
+3. In case of problems compiling the project in Android Studio, In the app module `build.gradle`:
+- Set the `buildToolVersion` to `26.0.2`
+- Set the `compileSdkVersion` to `26`

 ### Requirements